 As for your vendors, sponsors, and volunteers, you will need to be in contact with a lot during the last few weeks leading up to the event.
 Consider assigning a staff member for each group, and ask them to keep their group updated on all the information and changes that can affect their job.
 Good communications will ensure the event setup goes smoothly.

-Conference Planning Task #12) Give your volunteers the final rundown.
+Task #12 - Give your volunteers the final rundown.

 Now that you have assembled an amazing team of volunteers, it's important to equip them with all the training and tools they need to thrive.
 Volunteers should be trained on general safety regulations and receive specific training concerning the roles and responsibilities they will be tasked with during the event.